AkkaNetContrib/Home/dotnet-hackathon.md

 You can use the [`Petabridge.Templates`](https://github.com/petabridge/petabridge-dotnet-new) package with the `dotnet` CLI to scaffold a project with all of these requirements automatically.
 You can see an example [where a user did this with the Akka.TestKit.NUnit package here](https://github.com/AkkaNetContrib/Akka.TestKit.Nunit/pull/22).

 ## Communication
 The Akka.NET core development team is here to help and you can [use our Gitter chat](https://gitter.im/akkadotnet/akka.net) to communicate with the team or you can post on any of the open issues in any repositories in this organization.
-We're here to help you setup CI, debug issues with the Akka.NET runtime, and get packages published to the [https://www.nuget.org/profiles/AkkaNetContrib](AkkaNetContrib NuGet account).
+We're here to help you setup CI, debug issues with the Akka.NET runtime, and get packages published to the [AkkaNetContrib NuGet account](https://www.nuget.org/profiles/AkkaNetContrib).

 ## Events
 None as of yet, but we may schedule a virtual one later this week, but subscribe to [Gitter chat](https://gitter.im/akkadotnet/akka.net) to be notified.